 Networking is promoted by Career and Internship Services.
 We encourage students to make connections with faculty, staff, family and friends to meet people in their areas of interest.
 If a student approaches you looking for contacts in your field, we hope you will consider sharing the names of alumni or individuals in the industry who would be open to talking with a student.

-View a schedule of Career Events such as career fairs, workshops, and recruiters on campus.
+View a schedule of Career Events such as job & internship fairs and employers on campus.

 Information for faculty internship supervisors:

 - Dept of Labor Internship Fact Sheet (pdf)

 - Unpaid Internships: A Survey of the NACE Membership (pdf)